-The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible lot coverage for a single detached dwelling.
-The applicant is requesting a maximum lot coverage of 40 percent for the main dwelling, whereas the Zoning By-law currently permits a maximum size for a single detached dwelling as 35 percent, with an additional 3 percent afforded for the construction of accessory buildings, to an overall maximum of 38 percent.
+The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the minimum interior side yard setback required in the Urban Residential First Density (UR1) Zone as well as the maximum permitted lot coverage for a single detached dwelling and accessory buildings.
+The applicant is requesting a minimum interior side yard setback of 1.4 metres (4.59 feet) on either side of each lot, whereas the Middlesex Centre Comprehensive Zoning By-law requires a minimum interior side yard setback of 1.5 metres (4.9 feet) on one side and 2.5 metres (8 feet) on the other side.
+Additionally, the applicant is requesting a maximum lot coverage of 40 percent for the main dwelling and all accessory buildings, whereas the Zoning By-law currently permits a maximum size for a single detached dwelling as 35 percent, with an additional 3 percent.
 The effect of the proposal is to facilitate the construction of a single detached dwelling on the lot.
 A site plan is included as Attachment 2.
+The proposal is summarized below: